civpronto/comms-black-mobile/training/module-12-anti-forensics.md

 <section>
   <h2>⚖️ 4.
 Limits &amp; Ethics</h2>
   <p>
-    No anti‑forensics practice is perfect, especially against capable and well‑resourced adversaries.
+    No anti-forensics practice is perfect, especially against capable and well-resourced adversaries.
 The goal is <strong>risk reduction</strong>, not guaranteed invisibility, and your approach should always stay within the law in your jurisdiction.
   </p>